folkengine/smartcitiesdata-wiki/Run.md

    - The core 4 services at time of writing are: `Reaper`, `Alchemist`, `Valkyrie` and `Forklift`.
 These are the recommended core services to startup individually.
+   - As mentioned, the readme files for those services will be more accurate then this guide, but at time of writing, the command to start all four is the same:
+     `MIX_ENV=integration iex -S mix`.
+I run that in 4 terminal windows, in each of directories of the 4 apps.

 1. To setup datasets and ingestions for UrbanOS to fetch and store data, you'll need to also startup `Andi`.
 You'll need an Auth0 tenant configured for UrbanOS